Don't forget Newman Festival takes place on Tuesday 3rd July 2018! The day starts at 10am - 2pm. We look forward to seeing lots of new students!

 |Average A Level Point Score|

-But the success doesn’t end there, Cardinal Newman also compares well when looking at Vocational students’ progress, with the College outstripping local competitors in the average vocational point score to be the top College in Lancashire as well as leading the league tables for Vocational Value Added.
+But the success doesn’t end there, Cardinal Newman sits at the top of the league tables when looking at Vocational students’ progress, with the College outstripping other sixth form colleges in the average vocational point score to be the top College Nationally!

 We are extremely proud of all of the achievements shown by these measures, as it highlights that our students make the best progress, so no matter what grades a student arrives with, they will flourish at Cardinal Newman.